COURSE PLAN

 Malaysian English

-English used and spoken in Malaysia as a second language.
+Malaysian English (MyE), formally known as Malaysian Standard English (MySE), is a form of English used and spoken in Malaysia as a second language.
 Malaysian English should not be confused with Malaysian Colloquial English which is famously known as Manglish or Street English, a portmanteau of the word Malay and English, mostly spoken by the non-Malays.

 Features

-SINGAPORE ENGLISH have much in common, with the main exception that English in Malaysia is more subject to influence from Malay.
+•(1) Malaysian English and SINGAPORE ENGLISH have much in common, with the main exception that English in Malaysia is more subject to influence from Malay.

 (2) Pronunciation is marked by: a strong tendency to syllable-timed rhythm, and a simplification of word-final consonant clusters, as in /lɪv/ for lived.